procore/documentation/oauth/oauth_choose_grant_type.md

 ![Client grant type]({{ site.baseurl }}/assets/guides/client-credentials-grant-type-diag.svg)

-1. Client requests an access token from the Procore Authentication Server using the Client ID and Client Secret credentials associated with the service account in Procore.
+1. Client requests an access token from the Procore Authentication Server using the Client ID and Client Secret credentials associated with the DMSA in Procore.
 1. The Procore Authentication Server returns a JSON response that includes the access token and other supporting data.
-1. Your application can now use the access token to make calls to the Procore API
+1. Your application can now use the access token to make calls to the Procore API.